 - rate = the rate per killowatt-hour your utility charges you

-- miles = typical miles you drive per month
+- distance = typical miles or kilometers you drive per month

 - 1.1 represents 10% losses from the charging equipment

-My utility charges me $0.06/kWh to charge during off-peak hours and I drive about 2,200 miles per month, my monthly fuel costs are:
+My utility charges me $0.09/kWh to charge during off-peak hours and I drive about 2,200 miles per month with 300Wh/mi efficiency, my monthly fuel costs are:

 Your actual cost will vary based on your driving efficiency, but this calculation should give you a good idea what your fuel costs will be.
-To put cost into perspective, I am driving 2,200 miles for less the the cost of a tank of gas for either of our two prior cars.
+To put cost into perspective, Most folks tend to think of electricity as “expensive” and are surprised by actual fuel costs for an EV.

-A Tesla has a couple of dozen moving parts compared to the hundreds of moving parts in the typical internal combustion car.
-As a result, the maintenance is a lot simpler–no oil changes, new brake pads, etc. Maintenance costs basically come down to the annual service (which are found under Support on the Tesla website) and tires.
-Annual maintenance is not required to maintain warranty coverage, but I highly recommended it.
+A EV has a few dozen moving parts compared to the hundreds of moving parts in the typical internal combustion car.
+As a result, the maintenance is a lot simpler–no oil changes, timing belts, etc. You should check the manufacturer site for maintenance recommendation, but they tend to be modest compared to regular cars.
+For Tesla, maintenance recommendations can be found on the Support site.

 For owners new to performance cars, the cost of tires can be a bit of a shock, even for owners on non-performancd models.
 The reason comes down to three factors: